Decide What's Important and What Is Less So

 • Personnel: Sales team and Order Entry team

-From Criticality to Consequence: Mastering Impact Analysis
+From Criticality to Consequence: Master Impact Analysis

 Your analysis should assess the loss of the four core pillars of information security: